apache/flink-kubernetes-operator/docs/content/docs/concepts/overview.md

 ### JobManager High-availability
 The Operator leverages [Kubernetes HA Services](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/ha/kubernetes_ha/) for providing High-availability for Flink jobs.
 The HA solution can benefit form using additional [Standby replicas](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/ha/overview/), it will result in a faster recovery time, but Flink jobs will still restart when the Leader JobManager goes down.

-### Standalone Kubernetes Support
-The Operator does not support [Standalone Kubernetes](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/resource-providers/standalone/kubernetes/) deployments yet.
-It is expected to be part of the `1.2.0` release.

 ### JobResultStore Resource Leak
 To mitigate the impact of [FLINK-27569](https://issues.apache.org/jira/browse/FLINK-27569) the operator introduced a workaround [FLINK-27573](https://issues.apache.org/jira/browse/FLINK-27573) by setting `job-result-store.delete-on-commit=false` and a unique value for `job-result-store.storage-path` for every cluster launch.
 The storage path for older runs must be cleaned up manually, keeping the latest directory always:
 ```shell